Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Generalized Harmonic maps into -manifolds.

-Therefore, we can proceed as in the proof of theorem~\ref{Gauduchon} to prove the equivalence concerning the restriction to $\hor^3$.
-This completes the proof. $\square$\\ Further, we are interested by metric $f$-connections with skew-symmetric torsion.
-As we have done above we have to study first the condition of skew-symmetry on each component of the torsion and then to group all the obtained conditions to obtain a global condition on the Riemannian $f$-manifold for the existence of metric $f$-connection with skew-symmetric torsion. \begin{defn} Let $(N,F,h)$ be a Riemannian $f$-manifold.
+Any metric $f$-manifold $(N,F,h)$ admits a metric $f$-connection. \end{lemma} \proof This can be checked directly by computation (use the characterization of the Levi-Civita connection, as in the proof of theorem~\ref{nabla-q=0}). \hsq \begin{rmk}\em In a metric $f$-manifold, there are several constraints on the component $T_{|\ver\times\hor\times\hor}$ of the torsion of some metric $f$-connection $\nabla$: the components $\left( T_{|\ver\times\hor\times\hor}\right)^{(2,0)+(0,2)}$ and $\mrm{Sym}_{\hor\times\hor}\left( \left[ T_{|\ver\times\hor\times\hor} \right]^{1,1} \right) $ are determined.
+The only degree of freedom is on $ \mrm{Skew}_{\hor\times\hor}\left( \left[T_{|\ver\times\hor\times\hor} \right]^{1,1}\right) $ which can be chosen freely.
+Therefore, this is also the only degree of freedom of $T_{|\mal S(\ver\times\hor\times\hor) }$, according to theorem~\ref{nabla-q=0}. \end{rmk} \begin{rmk}\em A compatible $f$-structure $F$ on a Riemannian manifold $(N,h)$ defines a reduction of the orthogonal frame bundle of $TN$ (which is of course a $O(n)$-bundle) to some $U(2p)\times O(n-2p)$-bundle, where $n=\dim N$ and $2p$ is the rank of $F$.
+Therefore a metric $f$-connection is nothing but a connection on this $U(2p)\times O(n-2p)$-bundle, which always exists.
+This provides a new proof of lemma~\ref{lemma-admissible}. \end{rmk} \begin{rmk} \em If $(N,F,h)$ is of type $\hor^2\ver$, then $N_{F|\ver\times\hor\times\hor}$ is skew-symmetric \wrt the two last variables. \end{rmk} \paragraph{Skew-symmetric torsion.} Further, we are interested by metric $f$-connections with skew-symmetric torsion.
+As we have done above we have to study first the condition of skew-symmetry on each component of the torsion and then to group all the obtained conditions to obtain a global condition on the metric $f$-manifold for the existence of metric $f$-connection with skew-symmetric torsion. \begin{defn} Let $(N,F,h)$ be a metric $f$-manifold.
 We define the \textbf{extended Nijenhuis tensor} $\tl N_F$ as the $TN$-valued 2-form on $N$ (whose corresponding trilinear map is) defined by